cismet/sq-belle/README.md

-## sq-belle: The missing Netbeans code formatter for x-sql.
+## The missing Netbeans code formatter for x-sql.

 Did you ever try to reformat your SQL on Netbeans and nothing happened?